Richard Raaphorst

 Richard Raaphorst (born 21 June 1971) is a Dutch film director, screenwriter, and storyboard artist.
-He is best known as the co-writer and director of the feature full-length film Frankenstein's Army (2013).
+He is best known as the co-writer and director of the feature film Frankenstein's Army (2013).

-Before graduating in 1996, Raaphorst created several independent short films, including Zombi 1 (1995) and began work on his project concept Worst Case Scenario, and later the film adaptation planned for release in 2008 that was ultimately cancelled due to financial problems.
+Before graduating in 1996, Raaphorst created several independent short films, including Zombi 1 (1995) and began work on his project concept Worst Case Scenario.
+However, the film adaptation originally planned to release in 2008 was cancelled due to financial problems.
 He has collaborated with several filmmakers, including horror film producer and director Brian Yuzna.

 Raaphorst also began his career in 1998 as a storyboard artist on Who Am I?, directed by Jackie Chan.
 He later worked on horror films such as Faust: Love of the Damned (2000), Dagon (2001), Beyond Re-Animator (2003) Fragile (2005), and Black Book (2006).
 In 2008, he served as storyboard artist, second-unit director, and concept artist for The Silent Army, directed by Jean van de Velde.
 His more recent works include Late Phases (2014), Blood Red Sky (2021), Brooklyn 45 (2023), and Infinity Pool (2023).

 Early life

 Richard Raaphorst was born in Rotterdam, South Holland, Netherlands.
-His father worked for an oil company and once took him to the job site, where he was struck by the size of the machines.
+His father worked for an oil company and once took him to the job site, where he was impressed by the size of the machinery.
 Raaphorst studied at the Willem de Kooning Academy and graduated in 1996, where he directed Zombi 1 as part of his studies.
-He also attended Graphic Lyceum the leading institution in Rotterdam.
+He also attended Graphic Lyceum, a vocational school in Rotterdam.

 Career

 1990s and 2000s

 Raaphorst began his career in the film industry after graduating in 1996.
-His graduation project, the short film Zombi 1, was released on 14 June 1995, featured in the film anthology Nether Horror Collection.
-He started developing on Worst Case Scenario in the early 2000s, releasing a proof of concept in 2004.
-Two years later, in 2006, Gorehound Inc. released a teaser and a limited promotional trailer for the film on DVD in 2008 and was nominated for a Golden Trailer Award in 2005 in the category of "Best Movie Trailer".
+His graduation project, the short film Zombi 1, was released on 14 June 1995 in the film anthology Nether Horror Collection.
+He started developing Worst Case Scenario in the early 2000s, releasing a proof of concept in 2004.
+In 2006, Gorehound Inc. released a teaser and a limited promotional trailer for the film on DVD in 2008 and was nominated for a Golden Trailer Award in 2005 in the category of "Best Movie Trailer".
 However, due to numerous financial difficulties, the film was ultimately canceled in March 2009 before its completion.

 In 2008, Raaphorst wrote and directed the Dutch short drama film Popo, starring Victor Löw in the title role as a clown with psychological problems.
 The film premiered on 11 April 2008 in the Netherlands.
 Popo was later selected for the Nederhorror Short Film Festival, held on 22 March 2009 at Cinema OT301 in Amsterdam, where it competed alongside nine other Dutch horror shorts, and it was screened at the Rotterdams Open Doek Festival in 2016.